-- Identifying a 23-km gold-bearing contact between volcano-sedimentary (La Grande geological subprovince) & sedimentary (Opinaca geological subprovince) rocks supported by airborne magnetic surveys data interpretation; - Discovering, through prospecting along the contact, of significant showings over 13 km at the La Pointe and La Pointe Extension deposits, Île, JR, Péninsule and Simon areas; - At the La Pointe and La Pointe Extension deposits, defining a 6,000 m long by 400 m wide area prospective trend with multiple soil anomalies for Au with associated As; - Delineating drill targets with IP surveys that coincide with soil anomalies and surface showings; - Focusing since 2018 on the La Pointe and La Pointe Extension deposits; and - Intersecting grades at the La Pointe deposit with a 950 m strike length, 600 m depth down-plunge with a core of +80 (true thickness in metres x g/t Au), and at the La Pointe Extension deposit, 3,500m strike length, 400 m depth with a core of +80 (true thickness in metres x g/t Au).
+- Identifying a 23-km gold-bearing contact between volcano-sedimentary (La Grande geological subprovince) & sedimentary (Opinaca geological subprovince) rocks supported by airborne magnetic surveys data interpretation; - Discovering, through prospecting along the contact, of significant showings over 13 km at the La Pointe and La Pointe Extension deposits, Île, JR, Péninsule and Simon areas; - At the La Pointe and La Pointe Extension deposits, defining a 6,000 m long by 400 m wide area prospective trend with multiple soil anomalies for Au with associated As; - Delineating drill targets with IP surveys that coincide with soil anomalies and surface showings; and - Focusing since 2018 on the La Pointe and La Pointe Extension deposits.

-The Project has considerable potential to host economic gold mineralization and requires additional drilling to extend the known mineralization.
+The Project has significant potential to host economic gold mineralization and requires additional drilling to extend the known mineralization.

-At the La Pointe deposit, a total of 112 diamond drillholes have intercepted the deposit on 35,575 m of drilling.
-The thickness of mineralization ranges from 20 to 50 m.
+At the La Pointe deposit, a total of 134 diamond drill holes have intercepted the deposit on 36,747 m of drilling.
+The true thickness of mineralization ranges from 1 to 63 m.
 When plotted on longitudinal sections, metal factors (grade x thickness values) clearly show richer cores of mineralized material trending to the east and west, and open at depth.
 To the west, an interpreted fault that shifts the mineralization has been identified.
-The 2021 drilling program has been designed to expand the deposit across the fault laterally and at depth.
+The 2021 drilling program was designed to expand the deposit across the fault laterally and at depth.

 During the 2020 winter drilling campaign, the discovery of the La Pointe Extension deposit was made while investigating strong gold and arsenic soil geochemical anomalies and high-grade mineralized samples taken from outcrops.
 Following the discovery, an IP survey conducted to evaluate the potential size of the mineralized zone.
 The survey extended the zone of interest 800 m to the northwest, delineating a 2 km-long anomaly with an interpreted parallel structure.
-Longitudinal sections of metal factors indicate a concentration of gold along a 3,500 m-long mineralized trend that connects with the La Pointe deposit to the northeast, and open at depth.
-At the La Pointe Extension deposit, a total of 35 drillholes have been completed on 10,160 m of drilling.
-The thickness of mineralization averages 40 m with a maximum of 101 m, The 2021 drilling program currently underway aims to discover new areas of mineralization along this major trend.
+Longitudinal sections of metal factors indicate a concentration of gold along a 3,750 m-long mineralized trend that connects with the La Pointe deposit to the northeast, and open at depth.
+At the La Pointe Extension deposit, a total of 47 drill holes have been completed on 14,535 m of drilling.
+The true thickness of mineralization ranges from 2 to 75 m.